Asthma in children and adolescents

 The standard quick-relief medication is a beta2-agonist inhaler.
 Beta2-agonists serve as bronchodilators, relaxing and opening constricted airways during an acute asthma attack.
-A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with chronic mild asthma.
+A short-acting inhaled beta2-agonist, taken as needed, is often the only medication used by children with intermittent asthma.

 Albuterol (Proventil, Ventolin, Proair), called salbutamol outside the U.S., is the standard short-acting beta2-agonist in the United States.

 Short-acting bronchodilators are usually administered through inhalation and are effective for 3 to 6 hours.
 They relieve the symptoms of acute attacks, but they do not control the underlying inflammation.
 If asthma continues to worsen with the use of these drugs, a doctor may prescribe corticosteroids or other drugs to treat underlying inflammation.